SheaBelsky/SheaWebsite/README.md

 * Page templates with header images (works best with panoramas)
 * React Router for making all the pages about all the things
 * Webpack-dev-server for developing locally
 * ESLint config because I like Airbnb, double quotes, and four spaces.
-Use your own if you want
+Use your own if you want!
 * Service worker for assets like images, your resume, and whatever else you want!
-This requires an HTTPS certificate (if hosted on GitHub pages, this is free.)
-This does not cache Instagram images, as those are served hot and fresh from Instagram itself
+This requires an HTTPS certificate (if hosted on GitHub Pages, this is free.)
 * GitHub Pages support, so you can host your site on GitHub!
 Set the site to serve from the `docs` branch under your repository's settings.

 # Get Started
 1. Clone this repository to your computer